 - A work permit of no less than 1 year or a Thai resident permit.

-- A letter from your employer which clearly states your length of service and annual income.
+- Proof of employment in Thailand, sucha as a letter from your employer which clearly states your length of service and annual income.

 - As further proof of income, you will need to attach payslips to the above.